rorosaurus/tf2-binds/README.md

 bind g "say_team Ubercharge ready!"
 ```

 This is where it gets a little bit confusing.
-If you switch to a different class, G will still be bound to `"say_team Ubercharge ready!"`.
-It was been overridden by `medic.cfg`.
-Switching to any other class will not automatically override it back to its default bind from `autoexec.cfg`, unless the class you switch to has one of two things:
+If you switch to a different class, G will still be bound to `"say_team Ubercharge ready!"` because it was overridden by `medic.cfg`.
+Switching to any other class will not automatically override G back to its 'default' bind from `autoexec.cfg`, unless the class you switch to has one of two things:

 1. A line in the config file for that class to bind G to a different action
 2. A line in the config file for that class to restore the 'default' configuration from `autoexec.cfg` before applying class-specific binds